-You are receiving this notice because you are a potential member of the "Woodland Park Preexisting Lease Class," which consists of tenants who had non-EQR leases while living at the Woodland Park Property in East Palo Alto, California when it was owned by Equity Residential from December 1, 2011 to February 2016 and who were charged at least one \$50 late fee.
+The second class consists of tenants who had non-EQR leases while living at the Woodland Park Property in East Palo Alto, California when it was owned by Equity Residential from December 1, 2011 to February 2016.
+These tenants were charged a flat \$50 late fee.
+This class is called the "Woodland Park Preexisting Lease Class."